onur-duman/OnlineShoppersIntention-EDA-Classification-Clustering/README.md

 The dataset consists of feature vectors belonging to 12,330 sessions.
 The dataset was formed so that each session would belong to a different user in a 1-year period to avoidany tendency to a specific campaign, special day, user profile, or period.

+## Description of The Features

+Administrative: This is the number of pages of this type (administrative) that the user visited.
+Administrative_Duration: This is the amount of time spent in this category of pages.
+Informational: This is the number of pages of this type (informational) that the user visited.
+Informational_Duration: This is the amount of time spent in this category of pages.
+ProductRelated: This is the number of pages of this type (product related) that the user visited.
+ProductRelated_Duration: This is the amount of time spent in this category of pages.
+BounceRates: The percentage of visitors who enter the website through that page and exit without triggering any additional tasks.
+ExitRates: The percentage of pageviews on the website that end at that specific page.
+PageValues: The average value of the page averaged over the value of the target page and/or the completion of an eCommerce
+SpecialDay: This value represents the closeness of the browsing date to special days or holidays (eg Mother's Day or Valentine's day) in
+Month: Contains the month the pageview occurred, in string form.
+OperatingSystems: An integer value representing the operating system that the user was on when viewing the page.
+Browser: An integer value representing the browser that the user was using to view the page.
+Region: An integer value representing which region the user is located in.
+TrafficType: An integer value representing what type of traffic the user is categorized into.
+VisitorType: A string representing whether a visitor is New Visitor, Returning Visitor, or Other.
+Weekend: A boolean representing whether the session is on a weekend.
+Revenue: A boolean representing whether or not the user completed the purchase.

 ## Dataset Origin: